bpftrace/bpftrace/docs/developers.md

 ## Continuous integration

-CI executes the above tests in a matrix of different environments:
+CI executes the above tests in a matrix of different LLVM versions on NixOS.

-- Standard (dynamically linked) bpftrace built on NixOS with different versions of LLVM.
-- bpftrace with all dependencies, except for libc, statically linked.
-Uses Ubuntu 20.04, LLVM 12, and is linked dynamically to two different versions of libc.
-- bpftrace with all dependencies, including libc, statically linked.
-Uses Alpine and LLVM 10.

-The first matrix is defined in `.github/workflows/ci.yml` and the latter two in `.github/workflows/embedded.yml`.
+The jobs are defined in `.github/workflows/ci.yml`.

 ### Running the CI